April 16

 Take it seriously.

 It doesn’t have the same pressure as the SAT or ACT because no college will see your PSAT scores.
-So use this as an opportunity to help yourself get better at taking standardized tests.
+So use this as an opportunity to help yourself get better at taking standardized tests, and to earn yourself some scholarships through the National Merit qualification!

 Be familiar with the structure of the test.